 cheap frugal to buy the real deal, I asked if she would let me share her work here.

 After letting that dry (with a fan blowing on it) for about an hour and a half, she applied a thick coat of Annie Sloan Old White Chalk Paint.

-When the drying process was complete, Suzie used some course sandpaper to give the vanity the desired distressed look.
-She then wiped the vanity with a damp cloth to remove any of the sanding residue.
-Finally with a short, stubby brush, the Annie Sloan Wax was applied to the piece.
+When the drying process was complete, Suzie used some coarse sandpaper to give the vanity the desired distressed look.
+She then wiped the vanity with a damp cloth to remove any of the sanding residues.
+Finally, with a short, stubby brush, the Annie Sloan Wax was applied to the piece.
 This gives the piece more durability and resistance to the water that will come into contact with it in the bathroom.